-HEARST UK Gender Pay 2021 Hearst UK publishes 21 brands including Good Housekeeping, Esquire, ELLE, Harper's Bazaar and Cosmopolitan.
+HEARST UK Gender Pay 2022

+Hearst UK publishes 20 brands, including Good Housekeeping, Esquire, ELLE, Harper's Bazaar and Cosmopolitan.
 Our digital brands reach half of UK women and 1 in 3 UK men each month.
 We are proud to be an employer with a predominantly female workforce and are committed to creating an environment and culture where everyone feels they truly belong and where everyone can do their best work.
-In this report we set out the gender pay gap at Hearst UK and some of the measures we will put in place to support closing this gap.
-Our report is based on payroll data at 5th April 2021.
+In December 2022, our CEO, Katie Vanneck-Smith, joined Hearst UK.
+We are excited to have a female CEO leading our business, with a wealth of experience in the media industry for large-scale corporations and, more recently, having launched a successful startup before joining Hearst.
+In this report, we set out the gender pay gap at Hearst UK and some of the measures we will put in place to support closing this gap.
+Our report is based on payroll data at 5th April 2022.

 GLOSSARY

-Gender pay and equal pay
+Gender pay and equal Pay

 Gender pay reporting shows the difference in average hourly earnings between women and men at Hearst UK.
 The higher the percentage gap, the greater the disparity between men and women's pay.
 It does not refer to equal pay, which relates to what women and men are paid for the same or similar jobs, or for work of equal value.

 The mean gender pay gap

 This is the difference between the mean (average) hourly pay rate for all men in an organisation, and the mean hourly pay rate for all women, expressed as a percentage of the mean hourly rate for men.

 The median gender pay gap

 This is the difference between the median (middle) value of hourly pay rates (when ordered from lowest to highest) for all men in an organisation, and the median value of hourly pay rates for all women, expressed as a percentage of the median hourly rate for men.

 The mean bonus pay gap

 This is the difference between the mean (average) value of bonuses for all men in an organisation and the mean value of bonuses for all women, expressed as a percentage of the mean bonus for men.

 The median bonus pay gap

 This is the difference between the median (middle) value of bonuses (when ordered from lowest to highest) for all men in an organisation and the median value of bonuses for all women, as a percentage of the median bonus for men.

-25% (quartile) pay distribution

-The proportion of men and women in each 25% (quartile) of an employer's pay structure.
+25% (quartile) pay distribution The proportion of men and women in each 25% (quartile) of an employer's pay structure.

-HEARST UK GENDER PAY GAP

-Hearst UK's gender pay gap: MEAN: 24.3% (23.4% In 2020) MEDIAN: 13.8% (16.3% in 2020)
+HEARST UK GENDER PAY GAP Hearst UK's gender pay gap: MEAN: 24.0% (24.3% In 2021) MEDIAN: 12.2% (13.8% in 2021)